jfredetteroman/phylo_class/README.md

 ## Using this github repository alongside your analysis

-Much of the data collection and sequence translation was completed outside of the command line due to limitations of certain tools and simplicity.
+Much of the data collection and sequence translation was completed outside of the command line due to limitations of certain tools.
 While this readme still describes those steps in an effort to ensure reproducibility, those who wish to follow along starting with "Step 2: Multiple sequence alignment" should use the FASTA files included in this repository.
 In order to access these FASTA files (and the rest of the files included in this analysis), run the following git command:

 `git clone https://github.com/jfredetteroman/phylo_project.git`